 It’s very important to set proper expectations for the hearing aid journey.
 There will be

-bumps in the road as you experiment with fit and get all of the settings adjusted to fit
+bumps in the road as you experiment with fit and get all of the settings adjusted to suit

 your parent’s unique situation and lifestyle.
-Be patient, knowing that hearing better is so important for enjoying life.
-Be sure to offer continuous encouragement and support
+Be patient knowing hearing better is an important part of enjoying life.
+Be sure to offer continuous encouragement and support throughout.

 I think there are things we can do around the house, too, that might help.

 Think about the overall listening environment in your home.
 What is the noise level like around the house?
 Are there things you can do to reduce overall noise levels?
+If you need help keeping track on these observations, use our Soundscape Journal.
 Your parent is probably spending more time than ever at home, like the rest of us, so making their space work for them is extremely important.
 Here are things you might consider:

 - Listening devices for the TV, like “open ear” headphones, help you hear the television sound without turning up the volume for everyone else